Cyril Connolly: Beginning of literary career

 Sharing a flat with Balfour, Connolly's social circle expanded with new friends like Bob Boothby and Gladwyn Jebb.
 However, he was ill at ease and in April 1928 set off for Paris, where he met Pearsall Smith and Cecil Beaton and visited brothels posing as a journalist.
 He went on to Italy, where he stayed with Berenson and Mrs Keppel where he was taken with her daughter Violet Trefusis.
 Then via Venice and East European cities he made his way to Berlin to meet up with Jebb.

 Jebb and Connolly stayed with Harold Nicolson in the company of Ivor Novello and Christopher Sykes and then made a tour of Germany.
 Connolly returned to Paris in May, borrowing money from Pearsall Smith so he could live cheaply in the rue Delambre.
-In Paris, he met Mara Andrews, a poetic lesbian who was in love with an absent American girl called Jean Bakewell.
+In Paris, he met Mara Andrews, a poetic lesbian who was in love with an absent American girl named Jean Bakewell (who was later to marry Connolly).
 On the way back to London, Connolly stayed with Nicolson and his wife, Vita Sackville-West, at Sissinghurst.

 In August Connolly set off on his travels again to Germany, this time with Bobbie Longden and Raymond Mortimer and the experience gave rise to the essay "Conversations in Berlin" which MacCarthy published in his new magazine Life and Letters.
 Connolly travelled separately to Villefranche and spent five weeks in Barcelona with Longden before returning to London.
 Boothby lent him his London flat and he shared Gerald Brenan's fascination with working-class prostitutes with experiences that appeared in his fragment for a novel The English Malady.
 He spent Christmas at Sledmere with the Sykes family.